j3rrywan9/k8s-study/doc/introduction_to_kubernetes.md

 Any container runtime that implements CRI can be used by Kubernetes to manage Pods, containers, and container images.

 #### kubelet - CRI shims

+Below you will find some examples of CRI shims:
+* dockershim
+With dockershim, containers are created using Docker installed on the worker nodes.
+Internally, Docker uses containerd to create and manage containers.

 #### kube-proxy